corrode/corrode.github.io/content/blog/lifetimes/index.md

 series = "Idiomatic Rust"
 +++

 When people say that learning Rust is hard, they often mention lifetimes.
 However, even after seven years of writing Rust, 95% of my code, probably more, doesn't have any lifetime annotations!
-It is one of the areas of the language that I definitely worried way too much about when learning Rust and I see many beginners do the same.
+It is one of the areas of the language that I definitely worried way too much about when learning Rust, and I see many beginners do the same.

 ## What are lifetimes?

-Lifetimes are a way to tell the compiler how long a reference is valid for.
+Lifetimes tell the compiler how long a reference is valid.

 ```rust
 fn foo<'a>(bar: &'a str) {